mwanji/test-site/_posts/2009-11-08-oxm-madness.md

 <a href="{{site.baseurl}}/img/2009/oxm-madness/cookies-1024x768.jpg"><img title="how many layers?" src="{{site.baseurl}}/img/2009/oxm-madness/cookies-300x225.jpg" alt="how many layers?" width="300" height="225" /></a>

-<a href="http://www.ibm.com/developerworks/java/library/x-springXOM/index.html?ca=drs-">Meet the Object/XML mapping support in Spring</a> is an introduction to the <a title="Spring WS OXM documentation" href="http://static.springsource.org/spring-ws/site/reference/html/oxm.html">Marshaller and Unmarshaller interfaces</a> that have been rolled into Spring 3.0 from Spring WS.</p>
+[Meet the Object/XML mapping support in Spring](http://www.ibm.com/developerworks/java/library/x-springXOM/index.html?ca=drs-) is an introduction to the [Marshaller and Unmarshaller interfaces](http://static.springsource.org/spring-ws/site/reference/html/oxm.html) that have been rolled into Spring 3.0 from Spring WS.

 In summary: